my-devices/sdk/WebTunnel/WebTunnelVNC/README.md

-# macchina.io Remote Manager VNC Client Wrapper (WebTunnelVNC)
+# macchina.io REMOTE VNC Client Wrapper (WebTunnelVNC)

-`WebTunnelVNC` is a command-line program that sets up a tunnel for a VNC remote desktop connection from your local machine (e.g., your PC, Mac, etc.) to a device connected to the macchina.io Remote Manager, and then launches a VNC client to open a VNC session.
+`WebTunnelVNC` is a command-line program that sets up a tunnel for a VNC remote desktop connection from your local machine (e.g., your PC, Mac, etc.) to a device connected to the macchina.io REMOTE, and then launches a VNC client to open a VNC session.

-Note: Remote Manager has a built-in web-based VNC viewer, so `WebTunnelVNC` only needs to be used if the web-based VNC viewer does not work with a specific device or cannot be used for other reasons.
+Note: macchina.io REMOTE has a built-in web-based VNC viewer, so `WebTunnelVNC` only needs to be used if the web-based VNC viewer does not work with a specific device or cannot be used for other reasons.

 Note that in contrast to `WebTunnelAgent`, which typically runs on an embedded or IoT device, `WebTunnelVNC`, like `WebTunnelClient` and `WebTunnelSSH`, runs on a PC or Mac that you want to connect to the device.
-You'll have to build the [macchina.io Remote Manager SDK](../../README.md) for your machine to get the `WebTunnelVNC` program.
+You'll have to build the [macchina.io REMOTE SDK](../../README.md) for your machine to get the `WebTunnelVNC` program.

 ## Running WebTunnelVNC